 An edible is marijuana in any food product.
 There are many types of edibles — from gummies to brownies and beverages, they can come in many different forms.
 Edibles typically constrain both delta-tetrahydrocannabinol, which is THC, and cannabidiol, also known as CBD.
 They are generally stronger — causing a more potent high than smoking or other consumption methods.
 The effects also typically last longer.
 Smoking cannabis can affect you within five to ten minutes, while edibles usually don’t kick in for thirty minutes to two hours.
 It is crucial to keep in mind that there tends to be a more considerable amount of cannabis in edibles!

 As cannabis has become more widespread in recent years, so have the options for consumption, but inhaling and ingesting cannabis are the two most common ways of consumption.
-However, smoking and consuming edibles can result in two very different experiences.
+However, smoking marijuana vs. edibles can result in two very different experiences.

 While edibles take longer to kick in than smoking, it is processed in the stomach before being released into the bloodstream and the rest of the body.
 But are edibles stronger than smoking?
 The effects of edibles also last longer than the effects of smoking.
 When you inhale, cannabis smoke or vapor delivers THC to your lungs directly and then into your bloodstream.
 When inhaling, you will feel the effects of smoking within minutes, with the full effect peaking after thirty minutes.

 When you ingest cannabis, you’ll feel the effects much longer than you will if you smoke cannabis.
-There is definitely a difference between the edible high vs smoke high.
+There is definitely a difference between edibles vs. smoking marijuana high.
 And for many people, there may be a time and a place for both.

 There are a couple of different types and ways to smoke.
 Vaping is similar to smoking but less harsh on the lungs.
 When comparing edibles vs vaping, they are different in the ways weed edibles vs smoking are—in that edibles tend to impact you more greatly with longer-lasting effects.
 Other ways you can ingest cannabis include tinctures and capsules; both allow more precise dosing.
 Different smoking methods for cannabis include prerolls, pipes, and bongs.